|

 reading content from a Java Content Repository, the children could be the

-objects loaded from child items of the Item
+Resource objects loaded from child items of the Item

-of the given Resource
+of the given Resource.

-whose children are requested.
+listChildren in interface ResourceResolverparent - The Resource whose children are requested.

-of Resource
+Iterator of Resource objects.

 ResourceResolver